 When possible, alleviate awkward body positions while bathing, dressing and lifting a loved one.
 Avoiding twisting, bending, and stooping positions will help to alleviate strain not only on the spine, but also on muscles and joints.

-One of the most common injuries suffered by caregivers in a home setting is back injuries.
-Other dangers include exposure to needle sticks when caring for someone with diabetes or someone who needs supervised injections, as well as blood-borne pathogens that may be contained in saliva, urine, and blood.
-In addition, exposure to contagious illnesses or diseases may also occur.
+Although the most common injuries suffered by caregivers in a home setting is back injuries, other dangers include exposure to needle sticks when caring for someone with diabetes or someone who needs supervised injections.
+In addition, exposure to contagious illnesses or diseases may also occur through contact with saliva, urine, feces and blood.
 Still, by far, the most prevalent injuries among caregivers are those that involve the back, neck and shoulder joints.

 Practicing Ergonomics in a Home Care Environment